 An and Gine moved out of the mansion, rented themselves one little flat.
 Started over, fresh.

 I slept on their couch.

 We had no plans, all three of us.
-Ragine didn’t want to do college and instead started assisting her artsy university professor boyfriend in this classes, and part-timed in the local library.
+Ragine didn't want to do college and instead started assisting her university professor boyfriend in his classes, then part-timed in the local library.